rhodyrstats/intro_r_workshop/lessons/01_basics.md

 Lastly, a quick note on pacakges and libraries.
 You will often hear people use the terms interchangably.
 This is not correct.
 A package is what is submitted to CRAN, it is what contains a group of functions that address a common problem, and it is what has allowed R to expand.
 A library is, more or less, where you packages are stored.
 You have a path to that library and this is where R puts new packages that you install (e.g. via `install.packages()`).
 These two terms are related, but most certainly different.
 Apologies up front if I slip and use one when I actually mean the other...

 ##Exercise 1.2
 For this second exercise we are going to get used to using some basic functions, working with scripts and not just the console, and look through some task views and get used to basic navigation around packages.
 Use the green stickies when you have completed, and red stickies if you are running into problems.

 1. If it is not already open, open the "lesson1.R" file you created in Exercise 1.
 Enter your commands into this script.
-2. Use the `print` function to print something to the screen.
+2. Add the `print` function to your script.
+Copy/past this or use the "run" button in RSutdio to have R interpret it and print something to the screen.
 3. Combine `mean` and `rnorm` to return the mean value of a set of random numbers.
-4. Open up a [task view](http://cran.r-project.org/web/views/) of your choosing.
-Select a package and install it.
+4. Install the pacakge, `dplyr`
-5. Load the package into your library.
+5. Load `dplyr` into your library.
-6. Open the help for the package.
+6. Open the help for the `dplyr`.
-7. Save all these functions inside your "lesson1.R" script.
-Run the script using the "Run" button at the top right of the editor.
+7. Make sure to save all these functions inside your "lesson1.R" script.

 ##Operators and objects
 As I mentioned above, the console and using R interactively is very powerful.
 We will do this quite a bit.
 Let's spend a little time playing around in the console and learn a few new functions.